dredwardhyde/gc-barriers/README.md

-# Implementation changes in Shenandoah GC barriers in JDK 13
+# Implementation changes in GC barriers from Shenandoah 1.0 to 2.0

 All garbage collector barriers must be derived from **BarrierSetAssembler** class which implements default barriers.
 Then custom barrier class must be installed during heap initialization using **BarrierSet::set_barrier_set** method:
 ```cpp